 The Erase Information Registers command sequence: CS# goes low→sending Erase Information Registers command→3-byte address on SI→CS# goes high.
 The command sequence is shown below.
 CS# must be driven high after the eighth bit of the last address byte has been latched in; otherwise the Erase Information Registers command is not executed.
 As soon as CS# is driven high, the self-timed Erase Information Registers cycle (whose duration is tSE) is initiated.
 While the Erase Information Registers cycle is in progress, the Status Register may be read to check the value of the Write in Progress (WIP) bit.
 The Write in Progress (WIP) bit is 1 during the self-timed Erase Information Registers cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.
-The Information Registers Lock Bit (IRL1, IRL2, IRL3) in the Status Register-2 can be used to OTP protect the Information Registers .
-Once the LB bit is set to 1, the Information Registers will be permanently locked; the Erase Information Registers command will be ignored.
+The Information Registers Lock Bit (IRL1, IRL2, IRL3) in the Status Register-2 can be used to OTP protect the Information Registers command will be ignored.